 Connect from off campus FAQ

-When do I need to use the off-campus browser settings?
+When do I need to use the off-campus browser settings to access e-resources?

 Once I set up my browser for off-campus use, do I ever have to change the settings back?

 You may want to revert your browser settings when you are on Stanford's network because connecting through the proxy server may cause extra authentication prompts.
 You should also revert your settings if you leave Stanford.

 Does using a proxy allow Stanford to track all of my Internet browsing?